No products in the basket.

 Protect silver jewellery from scratching and denting caused by impact with hard surfaces.
 All jewellery will develop scratches over time, particularly soft metals such as silver.
 Textured surfaces will slightly polish with wear and polished surfaces will scratch and become abraded.
 To reduce this, rings, in particular, should always be removed before doing heavy lifting or manual work, before swimming or exercising and when playing a sport or at the beach.
 To reduce tarnish be sure any lotions and/or perfumes are absorbed into your skin before you put any silver jewellery on.
 To return your jewellery to its original finish, professional cleaning and polishing is sometimes necessary.

-Tarnish will inevitably develop on silver over time and there are a wide variety of proprietory silver cleaners available including cloths, foams, baths and dips to remove tarnish and inhibit its recurrence.
+Tarnish is an unsightly yellow or to purple-black coating which develops over time on the surface of silver.
+The modern world and the way we live means there is a lot of sulfur in the atmosphere and this causes tarnish.
+There are a wide variety of proprietory silver cleaners available including cloths, foams, baths and dips to remove tarnish and inhibit its recurrence.
 (To make sure your jewellery stays perfect, always read the manufacturer’s instructions).
 If you use a silver dip solution, dip your jewellery for a couple of seconds only as leaving in too long can damage your jewellery.
 NB.
 Not to be used with gemstone or pearl jewellery.
 Then rinse thoroughly in warm (not cold) soapy water and dry and buff with a soft cloth to produce a lasting shine.
 Never use tissues or paper towels for cleaning or drying silver as these may scratch the jewellery.
 Silver is the softest of precious metals so needs particular care when cleaning to avoid abrasion.

 How you store your silver jewellery can also reduce tarnish developing.
 When you remove your jewellery at the end of your day, take a couple of minutes to wipe it off with a jewellery cloth or an old t-shirt.
 After it is wiped clean, store it in an airtight container, such as a resealable plastic bag, a cloth bag and/or an airtight jewellery box.
 The less air and light your silver is exposed to when you aren’t wearing it, the less tarnish will occur, making it easy to have shiny jewellery each and every time you’re ready to wear it.
 Anti-tarnish strips placed in the bag with the jewellery will inhibit tarnish but need replacing every couple of months.
 Taking the time to keep your silver jewellery clean after wearing it and storing it away from light and air is all that’s needed to cut down on tarnish significantly.